Business Initialization

 \Workerman\Timer::add(10, function () {

-// For the sake of demonstration, we use output instead of reporting process.
+// For demonstration purposes, using output instead of the reporting process

 echo memory_get_usage() . "\n";